theassyrian/Sqraper/README.md

 -----------------

-IMPORTANT!
-This is a pre-release.
-It wasn't intended to be released this soon.
-It is being released in BETA early due to some lags in picking up new drops by another scraper... more than likely due to all of us having to adapt to the challenges we are overcoming regarding 8kun's battles against the DS.

-This script is not for novices.
+This script is NOT for novices.
 Basic PHP understanding required.
 I CAN NOT provide support.
 Maybe from time to time I can pipe in.
 However, I am buried as it is.
 Plus, I am not a PHP expert.
 This is only my 3rd PHP project ever.
 Those more experienced can maybe take the lead and help others.
 Community.